-Hearing aid technology is rapidly improving.
-The hearing aids that you would have purchased even five years ago can’t compare to the new ones on the market today.
-The latest hearing aid technology come with a variety of new technologies and more customizable settings than those of the past.
+Hearing aid technology has made huge advancements.
+The hearing aids that you would have purchased five years ago can’t compare to the new ones on the market today.
+Today's technology is faster, more efficient and more customizable than ever before.

-It can be challenging to navigate all of the features and determine which will be best for you, so this article is intended to guide you along your journey so you feel prepared and informed when it is time to compare options and decide what is right for you with your hearing healthcare professional.
+It can be challenging to navigate all the different hearing aid features.
+This article can guide you when it is time to compare options and decide what is right for you.

 What is a hearing aid?

 A hearing aid is a tiny device that houses an entire sound processing system.
-It is composed of:
+It has: